embEDUx/documentation/src/setup/adminstation.md

 ## Clone the buildserver-setuproutine repository
-The setuproutine for the buildserver is currently stored in a Git repository on GitHub.
+The setup routine for the buildserver is currently stored in a Git repository on GitHub.
 It is suggested to use the latest version of the default (currently named *ansible*) branch, which can be retrieved as follows.